SamDuan/Data-Mining-for-Wine-Quality-Assessment/wine.md

 This red wine quality was created using red wine samples (1599 observations as total), based on the median of at least 3 evaluation made by wine experts.
 11 quantitative wine attributes, which were generated through more objective tests, are included in this data set.

+At the beginning, while 13 variables doesn't seem like much, it does lead to a lot of dead ends which was very time consuming.

-To help us understand the analysis better, we divided the variables into 3 groups, namely, the acidity-related group, the sulfur-related group and the standalone variables group.
+Then we thought that our analysis may be simplified by regrouping the variables.
+Thus, we divided the variables into 3 groups, namely, the acidity-related group, the sulfur-related group and the standalone variables group.
+It makes the whole process analysis more straight forward and clearer.

 In the univariate section, histograms provide a general idea of the dataset we are handling, but do not so shed too much light on their relationship.
 It was suspected that a closer likeness between the variables' distribution may lead to a stronger relationship, but it was proved to be partially right as we proceeded to the bivariate section.